RagePeanut/checky/README.md

 * **!switch** *[regular-advanced-off]* **-** same as **!mode**.
 * **!unignore** *username1* *username2* **-** tells the bot to unignore some usernames mentioned in your posts.
 * **!wait** *minutes* **-** same as **!delay**.
+* **!where** *username1* *username2* **-** asks the bot to show where in the post it found typos for the specified mentions.
+Alternatively, you can write this command with no parameters and it will show you where it found all the mentions with typos in them.

 ## Social networks
 **Steemit:** https://steemit.com/@ragepeanut <br>